 3. Don’t Loan Out Money Or Expensive Items At This Time

 Be wary of lending out money or your items this New Year.
-You just may be setting yourself up to be giving these items out all year long.
+You just may be setting yourself up to give these items out all year long.
 That isn’t good!
 If you don't want your precious things and cash flowing out your front door in the days to come, don't lend them on the 31st.

 4. Check Which Direction The Wind Is Blowing